A lone snow-dusted mountain peak under cold clear light, a faint trail of steady ascent below.

 Saturn's influence also makes Capricorn unusually self-critical.
 The same internal standards that produce excellence can become an internal taskmaster that is never satisfied.
 Capricorn often experiences their own achievements as simply the baseline they were supposed to reach, with the real work still ahead.
 This keeps them moving.
 It also keeps them from resting, celebrating, or receiving love that does not feel earned, which creates a particular kind of loneliness that is hard to describe from the outside and harder still to acknowledge from the inside.

 The shadow is the emotional distance that competence can create.
 Capricorn so often occupies the role of the capable one that they can forget — or never fully learn — how to be the one who needs.
+The Sea-Goat, the older form of the Capricorn glyph, is not only the mountain climber: the lower half is fish, at home in the deep water of feeling.
+The whole creature is the point.
 The growth edge is allowing incompleteness: the meeting that is not perfect, the relationship that is not structured, the emotion that is not useful but is still real.
 Saturn, in its highest expression, is not severity — it is wisdom.
 And wisdom includes knowing when to put down the mountain.

 Traditional correspondences